 After using a home test and returning a positive result, a person should talk with their doctor, who will diagnose and treat the BV.

 Please note that the writer of this article has not tried these products.
-All information is purely research-based and correct at the time of publication.
+All information presented is purely research-based and correct at the time of publication.

 - a test that takes fewer than 5 minutes

-- lab results within 2–5 days
+- lab results within 1–5 days

 - free shipping